ACCESS-NRI/access-nri-intake-catalog/docs/index.rst

    development/index

-Welcome to the documentation for ACCESS-NRI's Intake Catalog.
+Welcome to the documentation for ACCESS-NRI's Intake catalog.
 The catalog aims to provide a way for users to discover and load data across a broad range of climate data products, including ACCESS model runs.

+The premise of the ACCESS-NRI catalog is to provide a ("meta") catalog of ("sub") catalogs, which each correspond to different "experiments".
+An experiment may be a particular model run, for example.

+The idea is that users will:

+* Query on metadata shared across the different subcatalogs to find the experiments that interest them.
+* Open those subcatalogs (which may have different/additional metadata than the outer catalog).
+* Query further on the subcatalogs and eventually load some data.

-This catalog, and the tools that make it work, are still a work in progress.
+The ACCESS-NRI catalog, and the tools that make it work, are still a work in progress.
 We value your feedback, especially in the form of reporting issues/bugs or suggesting ways to improve the catalog.

 .. note::
    Please open an issue `here <https://github.com/ACCESS-NRI/nri_intake_catalog/issues>`_ if you have any questions after reading this documentation.